code-z2/lendego/README.md

 ## How it works

-• A user creates a partial node
+* A user creates a partial node

 ![banner](./client/public/create.png)

-• A user fulfills the other partial node
+* A user fulfills the other partial node

 ![banner](./client/public/fillorder.png)

-• a new node is created from both partiall nodes
+* a new node is created from both partial nodes
-• exchange of requeststed stable assets for addresses collateral
+* exchange of requeststed stable assets for addresses collateral
-• node marked as active/running
+* node marked as active/running
-• timestamp snapshot created
+* timestamp snapshot created

-• Want to close the position, the address has to deposit back the stables + interest to take back his collaterals+ yields
+* Want to close the position, the address has to deposit back the stables + interest to take back his collaterals+ yields

 ![banner](./client/public/settle.png)

 ## Nodes